nais/salsa/README.md

 ##### Google Auth Action

-Required `with` fields to enable workload identity (with federation) and cosign keyless.
+The described `with` fields is required to enable Federation with workload identity and `Cosign` keyless.

 ###### workload_identity_provider

-The value is retrieved from the federation created either in the Google Console or gcloud cli.
+The value is retrieved from the Federation instance created.

 Format: `projects/$PROJECT/locations/$LOCATION/workloadIdentityPools/$POOL/providers/$PROVIDER`

 ###### service_account

-The value is retrieved from the service account created in the Google Console or gcloud cli.
+The value is retrieved from the service account created.

 Format: `name@project-id.iam.gserviceaccount.com`

 ###### token_format

-This is always: "id_token" for cosign and keyless.
+Cosign expects "id_token".

 ###### id_token_audience

-[Google Auth Action](https://github.com/google-github-actions/auth) requires this to be set, and it can be the same value as the [workload_identity_provider](#workload_identity_provider) field.
+[Google Auth Action](https://github.com/google-github-actions/auth) requires this to be set, and it should be the same value as for the [workload_identity_provider](#workload_identity_provider).

 ###### id_token_include_email

-Parameter of whether to include the service account email in the generated token.
+Whether to include the service account email in the generated token.
 This should be set to `true`.

 ###### audience

-Additional `aud` claims for the generated `id_token`.
-This field must contain `sigstore`.
+Additional `aud` claims for the generated `id_token`, must contain `sigstore`.

 ##### Salsa Action